SoraFujin/DataStructures/README.md

 Stack:
 - Stack using a LinkedList
-- Stack using a Tree
+- Stack using an Array

 Queue:
 - Queue using an array